vaivaiskovu/vaivaiskovu/README.md

 ; i'm friendly if you are, might be a bit quiet / awkward at first tho. any type of interaction is appreciated! i do like making new buddies :) i may be quiet sometimes, but it's only because i can't think of anything to say, it's most likely not your fault.

+; i might not be online much atm, i have very busy / tiring days,,

 ᯓ★